gridsandspaces/SAA-C03/serverless.md

 # Serverless

 ### What is serverless?
-serverless was pioneered by AWS Lambda but now also includes the idea that “no self-managed databases, messaging, storage, etc..”
+Serverless was pioneered by AWS Lambda but now also includes the idea that “no self-managed databases, messaging, storage, etc..”

 ### AWS Lambda
 Why do we use AWS Lambda?